bjmt/yamtk/README.md

 - `dedup_hits.sh`: Remove lower-scoring overlapping hits (of the same motif).
   Currently not compatible with yamscan run using the `-x` flag.
-This should only be used for very small inputs (eg <100,000 rows) unless you are willing to wait a while. *As of yamscan v1.4 this scripts has been deprecated in favour of the yamdedup program.*
+This should only be used for very small inputs (eg <100,000 rows) unless you are willing to wait a while. *Note: As of yamscan v1.4 this scripts has been deprecated in favour of the yamdedup program.*
 - `sort_coord.sh`: Sort the results by coordinate.
 - `sort_motif.sh`: Sort the results by motif name.
 - `sort_pval.sh`: Sort the results by P-value.